About the House

 Ray and Ellen Turner bought Mystic Mountain in

-1998 and lived in the Hideaway (only one bedroom then) for three months
+1998 and lived in the Hideaway (only one bedroom then) for

 as the main house was remodeled.